-As you know, I’m a huge fan of Australian collage artist/craft/artist extraordinaire, Beci Orpin.
+As you know, I’m a huge fan of Australian collage artist/craft/artist extraordinaire, Beci Orpin (whose interview you can read here)!
 She’s released yet another book (she’s so prolific!) and this time it’s about things to do and make with supplies from the outdoors.
 It’s called Sunshine Spaces and it’s definitely one to add to your craft library.
 It has a lot of basics for the beginning outdoors lover, such as a guide to indoor plants, a guide to natural dyeing, and other fun projects.
 Today, she’s sharing her tutorial on how to make pressed flowers with three different methods.

 I am an avid collector of many things, but old books are one of my favourites – I rarely walk out of an op shop without one.
 Quirky typesetting and old-school printing aside, one of the things I love about second-hand books is the chance of discovering a little surprise inside them.
 I’ve found many treasures tucked inside those yellowing, musty pages, including some flattened Easter-egg wrappers from the 1940s, a birthday note from an aunt to a favourite niece and, best of all, several books containing some beautiful pressed flowers.

 When I was a child I used to press flowers with my grandma, and I remember never having enough patience to wait the weeks and weeks before the flowers were completely dried and pressed.
 Luckily for me, while I was researching this project, I discovered that there are several methods of pressing flowers, some of which allow you to cheat, so you don’t have to wait forever and ever before they are ready.
 This is good news for me, as I still have as much patience as a five-year-old.